We’re in need of students like you to help us tell stories about the Hudson River and its tributaries!

 Step 2: Register through a team advisor.

 Whether you enter as a team of one or many, you’ll need to choose an adult team advisor.
-Teams can consist of one to six students.
+There are two categories of teams that can enter: small teams (consisting of one to six students) or class teams (consisting of entire classes or grade levels).
 Your team advisor can be a teacher, parent, or another trusted adult.

 Have your team advisor register your project for the competition.
 Registrations are due May 4th.